The Float Fishing Setup

 Swivel: This small metal piece connects your mainline to leader and prevents line twists.

 Leader: This is a short line that runs from the mainline to the hook.
 This line strength should be less than Mainline.
-Choosing a leader based on water conditions and species is important, for more info see Tip: River Conditions vs. Presentations.
+Choosing a leader based on water conditions and species is important for more information on leaders, see our 5 Best Fishing Leaders.

 Corkie, Bead, etc: This is optional.
 It could also be a tuft of yarn connected to the hook by an egg loop.